-The Law School will foster and maintain equality of opportunity in legal education without discrimination on the basis of race, color, religion, national origin, gender or sexual orientation, age or disability.
+The Law School will foster and maintain equality of opportunity in legal education without discrimination on the basis of race, color, religion, national origin, gender (including identity and expression), sexual orientation, age, veteran’s status, or disability.

 The Law School is committed to providing full opportunities for the study of law and entry into the profession by members of underrepresented groups, particularly racial and ethnic minorities, and is committed to having a student body that is diverse with respect to gender, race and ethnicity.

 Section 2.
 The Law School will enroll each academic year an entering class of approximately 140 applicants to its combined full and part-time divisions.
 Approximately 80% of the members of each entering class enrolled will be residents of Arkansas.